amandaestevez/SOFTWARE-QA/01-TEST-CASES/011-ANATOMY-OF-TEST-CASES.md

 ## Conclusion

-This project establishes a robust foundation for efficient and effective software testing by adhering to a standardized test case structure.
+This project outlines a robust foundation for efficient and effective software testing by adhering to a standardized test case structure.
 This well-defined approach fosters clear communication, enhances testing efficiency, minimizes errors, and streamlines traceability throughout the development lifecycle.
 A standardized test case structure is pivotal in delivering high-quality software that meets user expectations and business requirements.